artemshut/happen_hub/backlog.md

 ## Done

+- [x] HUB-004 Test coverage and documentation for smart invitations
+  - Add request/service specs covering each availability state.
+  - Update README or internal docs to explain how availability is calculated.
 - [x] HUB-003 Display availability status in invite UI
   - Surface the computed status (with color/icon copy) wherever a host adds friends to an event.
   - Ensure the status updates reactively when the event time changes.